UniMath/agda-unimath/src/commutative-algebra/sums-commutative-rings.lagda.md

   where

   sum-one-element-Commutative-Ring :
-    (f : fin-sequence-Commutative-Ring A 1) →
+    (f : fin-sequence-type-Commutative-Ring A 1) →
     sum-Commutative-Ring A 1 f ＝ head-fin-sequence 0 f
   sum-one-element-Commutative-Ring =
     sum-one-element-Ring (ring-Commutative-Ring A)

   sum-two-elements-Commutative-Ring :
-    (f : fin-sequence-Commutative-Ring A 2) →
+    (f : fin-sequence-type-Commutative-Ring A 2) →
     sum-Commutative-Ring A 2 f ＝
     add-Commutative-Ring A (f (zero-Fin 1)) (f (one-Fin 1)) sum-two-elements-Commutative-Ring =